Calcutta Club: Events at Calcutta Club

-In February of 2023, The Indian Express Group organized a round table conference at the Calcutta Club to shape Kolkata’s journey in becoming a medical hub of the southeast Asia.
+In February 2023, The Indian Express Group organized a round table conference at the Calcutta Club to shape Kolkata’s journey in becoming a medical hub of the southeast Asia.

-Also in 2023, this was for the first time, ever since the club introduced its international evening in 1979, an Education Conclave was held with focus on education that is key in nation-building, in collaboration with Techno India Group The Royal Thai Consulate-General in Kolkata started participating at the club's international evening since 2020.
+Also in 2023, this was for the first time, ever since the club introduced its international evening in 1979, an Education Conclave was held with focus on education that is key in nation-building, in collaboration with Techno India Group.
+The International Evening of the club is an annual food and entertainment event that has observed continuous participation by foreign Consulates-General.

+The Royal Thai Consulate-General in Kolkata started participating at the club's international evening since 2020.
+Earlier Consulate of Italy in Kolkata organised “The Italian cuisine in 7 points” to meet with the eminent of the city.

 Reciprocal clubs

-Reciprocal clubs of the Calcutta Club include some of the notable prestigious social clubs in the world such as National Liberal Club, London, Oxford and Cambridge Club of the UK, and Raffles Town Club of Singapore.
+Reciprocal clubs of the Calcutta Club include some of the notable prestigious social clubs in the world such as National Liberal Club, London, Oxford and Cambridge Club of the UK, Royal Over-Seas League, London, and Raffles Town Club of Singapore.